DilKodi/nic-validator/README.md

 ---

-## 📝 Assignment Components
+## 📝 Project Components

 - [x] Python project with complete implementation
 - [x] State diagram and formal definition
 - [x] Test cases with ACCEPT/REJECT outcomes
 - [x] Code comments and documentation
-- [x] Interactive demonstration capability
-- [ ] Video demonstration (5-7 minutes)
-- [ ] Short report (2-3 pages)

 ---

 ## 🤝 Contributing

-This is an academic assignment project.
+This is an academic project.
 For educational purposes only.

 ---

 ## 📄 License

-Educational use only - Automata Theory Assignment 2025
+Educational use only - Automata Theory

 ---

 ## 👨‍💻 Author

 **Dilini Kodituwakku**
-Automata Theory Course
+Automata Theory
-December 2025

 ---